-There have been several articles I've seen in the past year that recommend adding embedded information to the images on your website in order to enhance your SEO (Search Engine Optimization)., These include "The Definitive Guide to SEO for Images: 6 Steps to Image-Ranking Success" by Stephen Chapman, and "How To Add Embedded Meta Data To Your Images For Relevant Image Search" from NateBal, (as well as 10 SEO image tips for photographers from a year ago) and more recently, How to SEO Your Images with Metadata by Radarroy.
+There have been several articles I've seen in the past couple of years that recommend adding embedded information to the images on your website in order to enhance your SEO (Search Engine Optimization)., These include "The Definitive Guide to SEO for Images: 6 Steps to Image-Ranking Success" by Stephen Chapman, and "How To Add Embedded Meta Data To Your Images For Relevant Image Search" from NateBal, (as well as 10 SEO image tips for photographers) and more recently, How to SEO Your Images with Metadata by Radarroy.
 While the idea certainly has merit — and I'm all for encouraging the practice of added embedded metadata to increase findability and protect intellectual property — there is one hitch to what they propose.
 That hitch is that while it is possible for automated search bots to be configured to read the embedded photo metadata embedded in digital images, there is no evidence to suggest that the search engines are currently doing this; nor is there any evidence that it will help with the SEO for your images or your website — at least not without some additional work.

 In July of 2011 Petapixel noted that Google Adds EXIF Data to Image Search though this only seems to be info gathered at the time the image was captured, and isn't used in any rating or ranking of images — and as noted, is only being used within the Google Image search area (note that this doesn't include IPTC metadata, which is what most of the articles above instruct you to add to your images).